Jide-Muritala/chest-xray-classification/README.md

 4. Run inference to get pneumonia probability
 5. Apply threshold to determine classification

+## Limitations and Considerations

+1. Clinical Use: This model is intended for research purposes only and should not be used as the sole diagnostic tool in clinical settings.

+2. Data Variability: The model's performance may vary with X-rays from different equipment or populations than those in the training data.

+3. Explainability: As a deep learning model, its decision-making process is not fully interpretable.

+4. Confidence Threshold: Consider adjusting the default threshold (0.5) based on your specific use case.
+A higher threshold (e.g., 0.7) may reduce false positives but potentially miss some cases.

 ## Future Improvements

 1. Threshold Adjustment: Experimenting with different classification thresholds could help balance precision and recall based on specific clinical needs.

 2. Class Weighting: Implementing class weights during training could help address the imbalance in normal vs. pneumonia detection.